akim42003/SOFIA/README.md

-# SOFIA - Smart Ollama Framework for Intelligent Automation
+# SOFIA - Sort of Functional Interactive Agent

-🤖 **SOFIA** is a powerful AI assistant that bridges the gap between large language models and your desktop, enabling seamless automation of tasks through natural language conversations.
+🤖 **SOFIA** is a *sometimes* powerful AI assistant that bridges the gap between large language models and your desktop, enabling seamless automation of tasks through natural language conversations.

 ## ✨ Features